ppatil92/opencvbrowsercontrol/README.md

     press 'r' to reset the backgroud model press 'ESC' to exit

+##Below code in the py script is to handle keyboard events
 ```
 from pynput.keyboard import Key, Controller
 from pynput import keyboard